Weeze Airport

 Weeze Airport (IATA: NRN, ICAO: EDLV), less commonly known as Niederrhein Airport, is a minor international airport in the Lower Rhine region of Germany.
 It is used by Ryanair.
 The airport is situated 3.7 km southwest of the municipality of Weeze ([ˈveːtsə]) and 7 km northwest of Kevelaer, about 33 km southeast of the Dutch city of Nijmegen, and 48 km northwest of the German city of Duisburg.
-Between 2008 and 2013, this was one of Germany's fastest-growing airports; however, the airport handled only 1.23 million passengers in 2019, reflecting a decline in throughput triggered by Ryanair reducing its route network.

 History

+Foundation and early years

-The airport uses the facilities of the former military airbase RAF Laarbruch, and began operating as a civil airport in 2003.
+The airport uses the facilities of the former military airbase RAF Laarbruch, and began operating as a civilian airport in 2003.
 There is also a large fire department training facility on the airport grounds.
 Its IATA code is NRN because of its official name Flughafen Niederrhein.

-The airport has had several different names in its history as a civil airport.
-The operators originally wanted to name it after the city of Düsseldorf, but the significant distance of 83 km to that city, which already had two closer international airports (Düsseldorf Airport as well as Cologne Bonn Airport), resulted in the name being blocked by a court ruling that such a description would be likely to mislead passengers.
+The airport has had several different names in its history as a civilian airport.
+The operators originally wanted to name it after the city of Düsseldorf, but the significant distance of 83 km to that city, which already had two closer international airports (Düsseldorf Airport as well as Cologne Bonn Airport), resulted in the name being blocked by a court ruling in 2016 that such a description would be likely to mislead passengers.
 However, Ryanair still refers to it as "Düsseldorf-Weeze".
-The airport is actually closer to the Dutch cities of Venlo, Nijmegen and Arnhem, the German cities of Duisburg and Essen, and the immediate Weeze area than Düsseldorf.
+Compared to Düsseldorf, the airport is actually closer to the Dutch cities of Venlo, Nijmegen and Arnhem, the German cities of Duisburg and Essen, and the immediate Weeze area.

 Weeze was served by the short-lived, Dutch low-cost carrier V Bird, which opened a base here and operated flights to Berlin, Munich and several international destinations, from its inception in 2003 until bankruptcy in 2004.
 During this time, passenger numbers doubled from 200,000 to 400,000 within a year.
+Between 2008 and 2013, this was one of Germany's fastest-growing airports.

+Development since 2010

-In February 2014, Ryanair announced the cancellation of 18 routes from Weeze for the 2014 summer season citing a lack of aircraft.
+After peaking at nearly three million passengers in 2010, Weeze Airport began experiencing a steady decline in throughput, partially due to stiff competition from neighboring airports such as Eindhoven and Dortmund.
+In February 2014, Ryanair announced the cancellation of 18 routes from Weeze for the 2014 summer season, citing a lack of aircraft.

 In 2019, the airport faced severe financial difficulties due to a fall in passenger numbers by 30 percent over the previous year as a result of the cancellation of several Ryanair routes.
+This was best exemplified by the cancellation of the London-Stansted route, which was one of the most popular destinations from Weeze airport for most of the 2000s and early 2010s.

+After seeing passenger numbers collapse during the COVID-19 pandemic, Weeze Airport has seen a minor resurgence in popularity, thanks to Ryanair opening several new routes and many destinations becoming popular again.